-"Responsible employees," such as executive, managerial staff and all faculty, are expected to report the details of which they are aware of an incident.
-They share this information with the Title IX Coordinator.
 Giving a responsible employee notice of an incident constitutes official notice to Kaua'i CC.
 Incidents of sexual misconduct will be investigated and resolved in a prompt and equitable manner under the Kaua'i CC resolution procedures, which are discussed later in this report.

-You may request confidentiality and/or that the Title IX Coordinator provide you with remedies and resources without initiating a formal resolution process.
+A person may request confidentiality and/or that the Title IX Coordinator provide you with remedies and resources without initiating a formal resolution process.
 The Title IX Coordinator will weigh requests for confidentiality against Kaua'i CC's need to address and remedy discrimination under Title IX.
-Generally, Kaua'i CC will be able to respect your wishes, unless it believes there is a threat to the community based on the use of weapons, violence, pattern, predation, or threatening conduct by the person being accused.
+Generally, Kaua'i CC will be able to respect your wishes, unless it believes there is an on-going threat to the campus community.

-In cases where your request for confidentiality is granted, Kaua'i CC will offer you available resources, support, and remedies, but these may be limited when you remain confidential or anonymous.
-You are not obligated to pursue formal resolution in order to access the resources that are available.
-If Kaua'i CC decides that it is obligated to pursue a formal resolution based on the notice you have given, you are not obligated to participate in the resolution process.
+If Kaua'i CC decides that it is obligated to pursue a formal resolution based on the information you have provided, you are not obligated to participate in the resolution process.
 However, the ability of Kaua'i CC to enforce its policies or provide some remedies may be limited if you do not participate.